lgibelli/singularity-docs/index.rst

 #.
 If the user has not defined a runscript, and there is no or (or we
    aren’t importing Docker at all) then we default to

-Here is how you would define the runscript section when you a href="#sec:buildcontainer">build</a> an image:
+Here is how you would define the runscript section when you an image:

 ::